-I, like most of you, was very young when 9/11 happened.
+I was very young when 9/11 happened.
 I was 7 years old in 2001.
-Many of you probably have stories of being pulled out from school, or seeing it happen to your friends, maybe having your teachers tell you, hearing from your siblings, friends, relatives etc. Where were you when you first heard about 9/11?
+Many of my friends have stories of being pulled out from school, having their teachers tell them, hearing from siblings, friends, relatives etc. Where were you when you first heard about 9/11?

-I don’t remember hearing anything about it while at school, my only recollection was walking home from the bus and seeing my Mom in front of the TV using the VCR to record the news onto a cassette tape.
+I don’t remember hearing anything about 9/11 while at school.
+My only recollection was walking home from the bus and seeing my Mom in front of the TV using the VCR to record the breaking news onto a cassette tape.
 Maybe she couldn’t believe what she was seeing and wanted to record it.
 (I’m gonna try and find that tape next time I go home)